sloria/perspective-api-client/README.md

 Type: `Boolean`
 Default: `false`

 Whether the API is permitted to store comment and context from this request.

+##### stripHTML

+Type: `Boolean`
+Default: `true`

+Whether to strip HTML tags from the text.

 ## License